-Janessa is currently earning her Master's in Clinical Psychology with an emphasis in Marriage and Family Therapy (MFT) at Pepperdine University in Malibu.
+Janessa earned her Master's in Clinical Psychology with an emphasis in Marriage and Family Therapy (MFT) at Pepperdine University in Malibu.
 Janessa graduated from Mira Costa High School in Manhattan Beach in 2008.
 From there, she attended California State University Northridge.
 At CSUN, Janessa was selected as a Ronald McNair Scholar and was highly involved in campus activities including her leadership roles as Vice President of the Residence Halls Association and Associated Students’ Senator for the College of Social and Behavioral Sciences.
 Janessa completed a clinical internship during her senior year at the Child and Family Guidance Center.
 Janessa also served as a research assistant for Dr. April Taylor and presented findings from the project at the Biennial Meeting for the Society for Research in Child Development in 2013 in Seattle, WA.
-Janessa is pursuing a career in the field of clinical psychology and ultimately plans to work as a clinician with children and adolescents that have mood disorders and/or developmental delays.
+Janessa works as a clinician with children and adolescents that have mood disorders and/or developmental delays.

 Marissa Colangelo (2012)

-Marissa is currently earning a Master’s in Social Work (MSW) at Columbia University in New York.
+Marissa earned a Master’s in Social Work (MSW) at Columbia University in New York.
 At CSUN, Marissa was involved in numerous activities including being a Peer Mentor and serving as lead research assistant for Dr. Taylor.
 She completed an internship at the Child Development Institute.
 She was presented the University’s 2012 Outstanding Graduating Senior Award and Dean’s Award.
 Marissa is a student member of the National Association of Social Workers (NASW) and serves on the Executive Board of Columbia’s Student Union.
 She is interested in the field of clinical social work and ultimately sees herself working with children, adolescents, and young adults who have a learning and/or behavioral disability.
 Marissa has joined the faculty of the CADV Department and regularly teaches CADV 250 (The Child and Adolescent Development Profession) and CADV 310 (Developmental Impacts of Abuse & Neglect).

 Jacqueline Lim (2011)